 Dogs are now permitted in kerbside outdoor trading areas - Download the flyer on dogs at outdoor trading

 - Are not fed

 - Have the restaurant owner’s permission.

-You need separate Council approval if you are going to erect permanent structures and/or awnings in a public space.
+You need separate approval from City of Newcastle if you are going to erect permanent structures and/or awnings in a public space.